-I was prompted to make this the other day as a way to de-stress and take some downtime for myself.
-I was also in dire need to stand for a while.
-I had been at the coffee shop studying and sitting for 2-3 hours and all my body wanted to do afterward is stand and move.
-I figured, why not make some carrot bread?
+I was prompted to make this grain-free carrot spice bread the other day as a way to de-stress and take some much needed downtime.
+I was also in dire need to stand for a while, as I had been at the coffee shop studying and sitting for 2-3 hours and all my body wanted to do afterward is stand and move.
+I figured, why not make some carrot spice bread?
 It seemed like a logical and tasty solution.

 - 1 cup grated carrots

 - 1/3 cup unsweetened applesauce

 - 1/2 cup grass-fed butter, melted

 - 2-3 Tbsp raw honey